 What is Crema?
-You may have heard the term “crema” being thrown around before but been unsure what all those baristas were talking about.
-Perhaps you have been curious before about what makes the top of an espresso shot resemble the foaming aesthetic of a Guinness beer.
+You may have heard the term “crema” used before but been unsure what all of those baristas were talking about.
+Or perhaps you're curious about what makes the top of an espresso shot resemble the foaming aesthetic of a Guinness beer.

 What you are seeing, and what all of those coffee enthusiasts are raving about, is called “crema” and it is widely considered to be a gold standard in espresso brewing.

 Crema is the fine layer froth that sits on top of your espresso.
 It has a long history and can tell you quite a bit about the espresso that you are about to enjoy, so let’s dive in!

 Simply put, the crema is what we call the light layer of dark tan foam found on the surface of a shot of espresso.
 Technically, the crema itself does not impact the taste of the espresso, but coffee experts generally agree that the crema is a good indication of what the quality of the rest of the espresso will be like.